For those who missed the earlier parts here are the links.

 Had our teams rigorously attempted to validate the Hypothesis that we would have thousands of people lining for these feature by attempting to build a MVP even before building the actual systems and had used the Build/Measure/Learn to make decisions around pivot or preserve, so much of waste could have been avoided.
 Agile techniques like Scrum provide product owners the single authority to decide what will be developed and in which order.
 However, there are not necessary steps within the process to validate the vision of the stakeholders.
 So even enterprises when taking challenging enterprise projects should adopt the Build/Measure/Learn approach, validating the vision of business stakeholders or product managers as quickly as possible.

-Is Software Development analogous to a factory where the same goods are repeatedly made or is it similar to a laboratory where something new is being invented?
+Is Software Development analogous to a factory where the same goods are repeatedly made or is it like a laboratory where something new is being invented?
 Unlike manufacturing where there are many inefficiencies, when it comes to mass production, for a software most of the challenge is around building the first copy of the software right and scalability is addressable and not as expensive as building the new software.
 Many organizations approach building software with a naïve belief that it would be rather used and end up building things/planning for scale/quality that are never being used.
 Organizations should imbibe a laboratory-like scientific mindset when building the software initially, by focusing on small audience, clearing ambiguities using MVP/Build-Measure-Learn approaches.
 Once it has validated learnings it should then attempt to switch its mode towards scalable, high quality products.
 This needs a fundamental change in the mindset of how organizations approach building software and how they approach quality and scalability concerns.

 Build Versus Buy